“You’ll love Hoi An Ancient Town, Migs. It’s like Penang, but much prettier. It almost doesn’t seem real.”

-The Phuoc Kien Assembly Hall is another of Hoi An’s most prominent attractions.
+The Phuoc Kien Assembly Hall is also one of the most prominent attractions in Hoi An Ancient Town.
 It served as the assembly hall for the Fujian people, which was the largest Chinese ethnic group in Hoi An.

 In the heart of Hoi An is the Central Market.
 You don’t need a ticket to go inside.